Electricity

 The four energy ministers said a working group would complete the technical details and commission feasibility studies already by June.

-Azerbaijani President Ilham Aliyev said his country would add 6.5 GW of renewable energy capacity by 2030, compared to the current 8 GW in total.
+Azerbaijani President Ilham Aliyev said his country would add 6.5 GW of renewable energy capacity by 2030, compared to the current 8 GW, from all sources.
 One of the biggest private investors is Abu Dhabi Future Energy Co.
 (Masdar).

 TANAP’s capacity to be doubled